 - Why was TSG and Gawker selected as the recipients of the pre-leaked version of the documents?

-- Why would the Russians leak the most damaging document to Trump, the opposition research titled “Donald Trump Report” if they are trying to promote him?
+- Why would the Russians leak the most damaging document to Trump, the opposition research titled “Donald Trump Report” if they are trying to get him elected?

 - In its July 26, 2016 letter to James Comey (FBI Dir.) and Loretta Lynch (Atty.
 General), the Senate Committee on the Judiciary called the leak a “pernicious crime”.
 In the same letter, it demanded a response to the question “Has the FBI deployed its Cyber Action Team to determine who hacked the DNC?”.
 In this vein, why haven’t the Feds deploy a cyber action team or investigate all leak related individuals like DNC staff, Podesta and his people, the WaPo reporter that broke the story, etc.?